openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhnd_0_0.md

 Automatic turning off relay after set time
 When relay is ON it goes automatically OFF after time defined by this parameter.
 Timer is reset to zero each time the module receive ON command regardless from where it comes (push button, associated module, controller,..).
-The following option values may be configured, in addition to values in the range 0 to 65535 -:
+The following option values may be configured -:

 | Value  | Description |
 |--------|-------------|